tdkehoe/Angular-Data-Transfer/README.md

     this.myVariableEvent.emit(false);
 ```

-This will emit `false` to the parent HTML view, which shares this data with the parent TypeScript class controller.
+This will emit `false` to the parent HTML view template, which shares this data with the parent TypeScript class controller.

 #### `@Output()` in the parent TypeScript class controller